arcus/education_modules/bash_103_scripting/bash_103_scripting.md

 ***
 <div class = "answer">

-**A script isn't very useful because you could just as easily run code by typing it in line by line.**
+**A script isn't very useful because you could just as easily run code by typing it in line by line.** FALSE: You can speed up the process a lot, and avoid typos, but using a script to automate procedures you want to do multiple times!

-**The standard file ending for a script file is `.sh`.**
+**The standard file ending for a script file is `.sh`.** TRUE: Although the file ending doesn't impact what the script does, ending the file name with `.sh` is standard practice.

-**Every bash command is a script.**
+**Every bash command is a script.** FALSE: Even though bash is a "scripting language," the word "script" refers to a small program, not an individual bash command.

-**If you are going to want to do a particular sequence of commands many times, a script can help you by automating that sequence.**
+**If you are going to want to do a particular sequence of commands many times, a script can help you by automating that sequence.** TRUE
 </div>
 ***